asharma21mun/Tely10/README.md

 # Conclusion

-Based on the statistical analysis using ANOVA and post-hoc Tukey’s test, we observe trends in VO₂max among participants over the years.
-Based on the statistical analysis, it is evident that lower-ranking participants are experiencing a significant decline in VO₂max values over the years.
+Based on the statistical analysis using ANOVA and post-hoc Tukey’s test, we observe trends in VO₂max among participants over the years. it is evident that lower-ranking participants are experiencing a significant decline in VO₂max values over the years.
 The absolute mean differences in VO₂max are particularly pronounced among these participants, indicating substantial decreases in performance.
 This decline reflects a broader trend of cardiorespiratory decrement within the general population, affecting the performance of lower-ranking participants negatively over time.